awsdocs/amazon-sns-developer-guide/doc_source/sns-message-and-json-formats.md

 ## HTTP/HTTPS Subscription Confirmation JSON Format<a name="http-subscription-confirmation-json"></a>

 After you subscribe an HTTP/HTTPS endpoint, Amazon SNS sends a subscription confirmation message to the HTTP/HTTPS endpoint\.
 This message contains a `SubscribeURL` value that you must visit to confirm the subscription \(alternatively, you can use the `Token` value with the [ConfirmSubscription](https://docs.aws.amazon.com/sns/latest/api/API_ConfirmSubscription.html)\)\.

+**Note**
-Note that Amazon SNS will not send notifications to this endpoint until the subscription is confirmed\.
+Amazon SNS doesn'tsend notifications to this endpoint until the subscription is confirmed

 The subscription confirmation message is a POST message with a message body that contains a JSON document with the following name/value pairs\.